archmisha/mediarss/src/main/resources/readme.txt

 add kickass torrents parser and add it to torrentz parsing like piratebay - to check need to be able to download how i met your mother s02.e03

-searching for house - gives too many shows suggestions - what to do how to prevent when searching house from finding house of lies or house of cards
+how to prevent when searching house from finding house of lies or house of cards

-speed up statistics match - n oneed contains when i nsabset less words that in the query - straight to levinshtein also skip shows that contains less words than the query

-did you mean - limit the number of did you mean to 15, if exceed 15 then filter only shows that have more words or equals to the query and sort by number of words - show first 25 only